2017 - 2018 Academic Year High School Student Volunteer Program

 Thank you for your interest in volunteering at Children's Mercy!
-Our student volunteer roles are highly competitive.
+Our student volunteer roles are highly competitive and registration can close within weeks of opening.

 Get Experience and Give Back as a Volunteer